-On March 2, 2020, London's City Council approved the 2020-2023 Multi-Year Budget which will result in an average annual tax increase of 3.9%, making it the second time the City has approved a four-year budget.
+On March 2, 2020, London's City Council approved the 2020 to 2023 Multi-Year Budget which will result in an average annual tax increase of 3.9%, making it the second time the City has approved a four-year budget.

-City Council also approved the Water and Wastewater & Treatment budgets with an average annual increase of 2.5% for water rates and an average increase of 3.4% for wastewater and treatment rates.
+City Council also approved the 2020 to 2023 Water and Wastewater and Treatment budgets with an average annual increase of 2.5% for water rates and an average increase of 3.4% for wastewater and treatment rates.

 Property Tax Breakdown Calculator